• Cite

 On April 22, 1863, the prisoners convicted by the military commission who had been imprisoned at Mankato but were spared execution were sent by steamboat to a military prison in Davenport, Iowa.
 At least 120 Dakota men died during their imprisonment at Davenport.

-For six days beginning November 7, 1862, about 1,700 Dakota people (mostly women and children) who had surrendered but had not been sentenced to death or prison, were removed from the Lower Agency to an internment camp along the river below Fort Snelling.
-As the group passed through Henderson, Minnesota, they were attacked by white settlers.
+For six days beginning November 7, 1862, about 1,700 Dakota people (mostly women and children) who had not been sentenced to death or prison were removed from the Lower Agency to Fort Snelling, under the protection of Lt.
+Col. William R. Marshall.
+In speaking to the press before leaving the agency, Marshall said:

 Steamboat Davenport at Winona, MN, about 1870

-The Dakota spent the winter at the internment camp.
-Estimates of deaths in the camp that winter range from 102 to 300, most due to outbreaks of measles and other diseases that were also sweeping through St. Peter and other communities where war refugees were gathered.
+The survivors and their military escorts reached the Ft.
+Snelling area on November 14, and set up camp at the first of what eventually became at least four different "Indian camps" at the Fort between the end of 1862 and May 1863.
+The largest and best known camp--and the only one for which a photograph still exists (see above)--was on the river flats below the Fort.
+The Dakota spent the winter at this camp.
+Estimates of deaths in the camp range from 102 to 300, most due to outbreaks of measles and other diseases that were also sweeping through St. Peter and other communities where war refugees were gathered.

 View Larger Map